legluondunet/MyLittleLutrisScripts/Versailles 1685/README.md

 Technical notes:
 - You will need the 2 CD only one time during install
 - Script compatible CD DOS or CD Hybrid DOS/Windows
-- Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/
+- Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/

-# Versailles 1685 - CD DOS/Windows - DOSBOX
+# Versailles 1685 - CD DOS/Windows - DOSBox

 Description:
 This script will install "Versailles 1685" DOS/Windows CD edition for DOSBox.